The Transformative Power and Complex Challenges of Artificial Intelligence in Education Education stands at a pivotal moment in human histor...

 collaboration.

-appropriateness of AI tools and the content they generate or recommend.
+and pedagogical appropriateness of AI tools and the content they generate

-Understanding the ethical implications of AI use, including data privacy
+- Ethical Awareness: Understanding the ethical implications of AI use,

 - Adaptability & Lifelong